-Final inspection and outstanding balances
+Final inspection

-At the end of the tenancy and once all tenants have vacated, the Property Manager will go through the property and use the property inspection report to check that nothing is damaged or broken.
-(Remember that some general wear and tear is to be expected but intentional damage is not.)
+At the end of the tenancy and once all tenants have vacated, the property manager will go through the property and use the property inspection report to check that nothing is damaged or broken.
+(Some general wear and tear is to be expected but intentional damage is not.)